sylvaincom/C-for-data-science/NN-tutorial-miller/README.md

 ```
 We have trained the weights our neural network: given an input, we can predict the XOR value!

-Note that for a same input `trainingData.txt`, all the predictions `Outputs` and errors `Net recent average error` do not each for different execution.
+Note that for a same input `trainingData.txt`, all the predictions `Outputs` and errors `Net recent average error` do not each change for different executions.

 ## 3) Modifying the model of our neural network